Attt/attt.github.io/source/_posts/fgo-frida-il2cpp-bridge.md

 - aniplex fate go v2.49.0

-  *fate go in other channels/platforms/versions may functional but it's not tested*
+  *fate go in other channels/platforms/versions may be functional but it's not tested*

 ### Steps